adigitalmonk/rinku/README.md

 ## Practical Examples

 A scenario where we want to accept an arbitrary map, convert it into an Ecto schema, then save it to a database.
-In the `SomeContext` module, there are two functions showcasing the same logic.
+In the `SomeContext` module, there are three functions showcasing the same logic.
-One function uses a `with` chain, the other uses a `Rinku` chain.
+One function uses a `with` chain, the other two use a `Rinku` chain.

 ```elixir
 defmodule SomeSchema do